English curriculum

 2005-2008:

 Research and writing of The New Patron.
-Culture and the return of private money, in cooperation with a Dutch private foundation
+Culture and the return of private money (3 updated editions)

 2004-2005: